sguox002/leetcode/leetcode-all.md

 ->>

 <<-1156	Swap For Longest Repeated Character Substring    		47.7%	Medium
+you are allowed to swap two chars.
 equivalent: find the longest window with only one char different from the other one.
-You need has at least one outside the group. try each index as the repeat char and expand the window.
+You need has at least one outside the group. try each index as the repeat char and expand the window. i as the start index and expand the subarray.
+****
 ->>

 <<-1163	Last Substring in Lexicographical Order    		35.7%	Hard